 Books are also a good source of images.
 A few strategies for searching the catalog in a way that will help you target books containing images on your topic:

 Found an image in a print book or magazine that you'd like to use in a PowerPoint or other digital presentation?
 The library complex has scanners in the Information Commons and Dwight Hall MEWS.
-You can get help at the Technology Help Desk in the Information Commons and from student consultants in the MEWS during staffed hours.
+You can get help at the Technology Help Desk in the Information Commons whenever the library is open, and from student consultants in the MEWS during staffed hours.
 Staff at both locations can also help you with Photoshop image editing software as well as PowerPoint.